StepanTymofiichuk/vocabulary-app-wxpython/README.md

 # User Documentation for Italian Test Application

 ## Introduction
 The Italian Test application is designed to help users practice and test their knowledge of Italian vocabulary.
 The application presents users with Italian words and requires them to input the corresponding English translation.
-Users receive feedback on their responses and can track their progress throughout the test
+Users receive feedback on their responses and can track their progress throughout the test.

+## Inspiration
+Two years ago, I started learning Italian with a set of 500 flashcards.
+After mastering them, I decided to create a desktop app to help reinforce my vocabulary.
+This app allows users to enter words or phrases and track their progress through three levels of mastery.
+Each level challenges the user to correctly translate and write the words in Italian, helping them move from basic recognition to full mastery.
+I update the app weekly with 30 new words or phrases, making it a consistent tool for language practice.

+## Technical Details
 The program is developed using the following technologies:
 <table>
     <tr>